Ronnakorn2004/Superstore-Dashboard/README.md

 This project is an end-to-end Business Intelligence workflow where I worked through the entire process:
 **data cleaning** → **transformation** → **SQL modeling** → **analysis** → **DAX measures** → **dashboard design in Power BI.**

-- This Power BI dashboard visualizes Superstore customer analysis using data above **9,900+ customers**.
+- This Power BI dashboard visualizes Superstore order analysis using data above **9,900+ order**.

 My goal was to simulate the real-world responsibilities of a Data Analyst / BI Analyst and produce a dashboard that communicates clear, actionable business insight.